 In spring 2012, BGE began a three-year project to change the electric meters and upgrade the gas meters for all BGE residential and small commercial customers.
 Smart meters are digital meters that allow two-way communication with BGE through a wireless network.
 With the installation of smart meters, new features and programs are becoming available to customers, including online usage tracking, tips for cutting down on energy use and opportunities to earn bill credits for using less energy during peak periods.

-In 2011, Exelon’s Maryland employees recorded more than 125 hours of service and Exelon contributed over $300,000 to charitable causes.
+Exelon and Constellation have committed to an average of $7 million per year in charitable giving in Maryland.
 Beyond volunteerism at the employee level, Exelon’s power plants also sponsor community-wide charities.
 During the year the staff provide service time at New Hope Mission, Plumpton Zoo, Conowingo River Clean-up, Lower Susquehanna River Sweep, Port Deposit Annul Shad Festival and other community organizations.

 In 2012, BGE contributed approximately $1.3 million to Maryland organizations that address economic development, public safety, civic issues and other initiatives.
 Employees logged more than 18,000 volunteer hours.